 Sound therapy

 Tinnitus is often most noticeable in quiet environments.
-So sound therapy aims to use neutral sounds to fill any silence and help distract people from their symptoms.
+So, sound therapy aims to use neutral noises to fill the silence and help distract people from their symptoms.

-Examples of sound therapy include leaving the television or radio on or opening a window to hear noises from outside.
+Examples include leaving the television or radio on or opening a window to hear noises from outside.

 Tinnitus UK has more information on how sound therapy can be used to manage tinnitus symptoms.